adam-niggebrugge/MySQL_ServerSide_CRUD/README.md

 ```

 Be sure to navigate to the folder location of the database scripts prior to executing the next commands.
+NOTE seeds is to give data to play with.

 ```
 mysql -u root -p <your password>